Home » Fundamental Analysis

 Conversely, if the FOMC aims to reduce the money supply, it will sell securities to commercial banks.
 This way the available money for lending purposes will decrease and interest rates will likely increase.
 Since access to capital becomes more expensive, investment activity will likely decelerate and, as a result, economic growth may also slow down.

-How central banks’ policy decisions are usually announced?
+How are central banks’ policy decisions usually announced?

 Every statement by a central bank’s Chairman (or President, or Governor) during a regular or special testimony tends to trigger considerable movement in the Forex market.
 Traders will usually look for any clues whether the current monetary policy stance may be maintained, or some adjustments may be introduced.